 Could the process described in this patent have an impact on long tail queries, and the sites that attempt to optimize for them?

-There are two different scenerios described in this patent.
-The first is where Google breaks a query down into parts, and automatically performs a second search.
+There are two different scenarios described in this patent.
+The first is where Google breaks a query down into parts and automatically performs a second search.
 The second is where Google might give searchers a chance to search within results.
 Both seem like they might benefit established sites that rank well for more competitive and general terms, to the detriment of less established sites attempting to climb in results by focusing upon longer queries.